dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-11-02-magic-internet-money.md

 Over the years, multiple people came forward claiming to be the creator of Bitcoin.
-Ranging from the obscure to compulsive liars to the mentally challenged, nobody was able to prove that he (Footnote: So far, no female was bold or stupid enough to make such a claim.) is Satoshi - a claim that, thanks to public-key cryptography, would be as easy to prove as signing a message with one of Satoshi's private keys.
+Ranging from the obscure to compulsive liars to the mentally challenged, nobody was able to prove that he[^shetoshi] is Satoshi - a claim that, thanks to public-key cryptography, would be as easy to prove as signing a message with one of Satoshi's private keys.

+[^shetoshi]: So far, no female was bold or stupid enough to make such a claim.

 Alas, without cryptographic proof, all that remains are outrageous claims and wild speculation.
 While some people are undoubtedly annoyed